Eric Bogosian

 Eric Michael Bogosian (/bə'goʊʒən/; born April 24, 1953) is an American actor, playwright, monologuist, novelist, and historian.
-Descended from Armenian-American immigrants, he grew up in Watertown and Woburn, Massachusetts, and attended the University of Chicago and Oberlin College.
+Descended from Armenian immigrants, he grew up in Watertown and Woburn, Massachusetts, and attended the University of Chicago and Oberlin College.
 His play Talk Radio was a finalist for the 1987 Pulitzer Prize for Drama.
-Bogosian also wrote and starred in the 1988 film adaptation, winning the Silver Bear.
+Bogosian also wrote and starred in the 1988 film adaptation, winning the Silver Bear for Best Actor.

 As an actor, he has appeared in plays, films, and television series throughout his career.
 His television roles include Captain Danny Ross in Law & Order: Criminal Intent (2006–10), Lawrence Boyd on Billions (2017–18), Daniel Molloy on Interview with the Vampire (2022–present), and Gil Eavis on Succession (2018–23).
 He also starred as Arno in the Safdie brothers' film Uncut Gems (2019).

 Bogosian has also been involved in New York City ballet production, and has written several novels as well as the historical nonfiction Operation Nemesis (2015), based on the program to assassinate perpetrators of the Armenian genocide.
-He is the recipient of three Obie Awards and a Drama Desk Award, as well as two-time fellow of the National Endowment for the Arts.
+He has received three Obie Awards and a Drama Desk Award, and is a two-time fellow of the National Endowment for the Arts.

 Early life

 Eric Bogosian (Էրիք Պօղոսեան) was born in Boston, Massachusetts, the son of Edwina (née Jamgochian), a hairdresser and instructor, and Henry Bogosian, an accountant.
-He spent his early childhood in Watertown, Massachusetts, home to a large Armenian-American community which included his grandparents, survivors of the Armenian genocide.
+He spent his early childhood in Watertown, Massachusetts, home to a large Armenian-American community that included his grandparents, survivors of the Armenian genocide.
 His family moved to nearby Woburn in 1960.
-He became interested in theater while attending Woburn Memorial High School, and would later base his play subUrbia on his youth in Woburn's Four Corners neighborhood.
+He became interested in theater while attending Woburn Memorial High School, and based his play subUrbia on his youth in Woburn's Four Corners neighborhood.
 He attended the University of Chicago before graduating from Oberlin College.

 Career

 Bogosian is an author and actor known for his plays Talk Radio and subUrbia, as well as numerous one-man shows.
-In 1983, early in his career, Bogosian appeared in the music video for Jim Capaldi's song "That's Love".
+In 1983, Bogosian appeared in the music video for Jim Capaldi's song "That's Love" with his wife, Jo Bonney.
 In recent years he has starred on Broadway in Donald Margulies' Time Stands Still, published three novels, and was featured on Law & Order: Criminal Intent as Captain Danny Ross.